Delaware Nation: History

 The Lenape people comprised three dialectal divisions, which by the end of the 17th century became the basis for the three clans of the Lenape.
 These divisions were the Monsi (Munsee) or Wolf, the Unami or Turtle, and the Unilactigo or Turkey.
 Today the clans are known as the Tùkwsit (Wolf Clan), Pùkuwànko (Turtle Clan), and Pële (Turkey Clan).
 The Delaware Nation is the Pùkuwànko (Turtle Clan).

-The Delaware were the first Indian nation to enter into a treaty with the newly formed government of the United States; representatives signed the Treaty of Fort Pitt on September 17, 1778.
+The Delaware were the second Indian nation to enter into a treaty with the newly formed government of the United States; representatives signed the Treaty of Fort Pitt on September 17, 1778.

 The Oklahoma branches date from 1867 with the purchase of land by Delaware from the Cherokee Nation; they made two payments totaling $438,000.
 A court dispute followed over whether the sale included citizenship rights for the Delaware within the Cherokee Nation.
 In 1867, the courts ruled that they had only purchased rights to the land for their lifetimes.

 The Curtis Act of 1898 dissolved tribal governments and ordered the allotment of tribal lands to individual citizens of tribes.
 The Lenape fought the act in the courts, but lost.
 The lands were allotted in 160 acre lots in 1907, with any land left over sold to non-Indians.

 The Delaware Nation became federally recognized on July 5, 1958, as the "Delaware Tribe of Western Oklahoma".
 They ratified their current constitution in 1972.
 In November 1999, the tribe officially changed its name to the "Delaware Nation".